teomihsav/exam-react/README.md

 App description:

-The app purpose is to give customers ability to choose an instructor who can help then to star their sporty life.
+The app purpose is to give customers ability to choose an instructor who can help them to start their sport life by given answers from them.